dob71/x2swn/README.md

 installing the X2SW bundle (if installing the first time) or can be started manually from under the "File" menu.

-When choosing the profile deployment location note that the the chosen setting is shared by all the installations of the x2sw bundle for the user account.
+When choosing the profile deployment location note that the chosen setting is shared by all the installations of the x2sw bundle for the user account.
 You can choose either to work with the configuration files "in-place" (i.e. right where they are in the bundle) or deploy them into ".x2sw" folder under your user home directory.
-If you deploy to the user home, all your X2SW copies will share the same profiles, otherwise each will use its own local set.
+If you deploy to the user home, all your X2SW copies will share the same configuration files, otherwise each will use its own local set.

 The .x2sw folder in the root of the bundle is a standard GIT repository.
-It can be used to store and retrieve various versions of your profiles manually using GIT as well as compare them and be pulled back to the online
+It can be used to store and retrieve various versions of your profiles manually using GIT as well as compare them and pull back to the online
-repositoy for sharing with other X2SW software bundle users.
+repository for sharing with other X2SW software bundle users.

 The bundle is self-contained.
-The configuration and/or profile files for the unmodified versions of the included software (Printrun, Skeinforge, Slic3r) are not affected since the files are stored in different locations.
+The configuration files for the unmodified versions of the included software (Printrun, Skeinforge, Slic3r) are not affected since those files are stored in different locations.

 Running from Sources
 ====================